blabla1337/skf-flask/skf/markdown/knowledge_base/109-knowledge_base--Privilege_escalation--.md

 **Solution:**

-Checking if a user has enough authorization to execute certain request should always be enforced on the server-side.
+Checking if a user has enough authorisation to execute certain request should always be enforced on the server-side.
 Also you may to apply the Principle of Least privilege, the principle of least privilege recommends that accounts have the least amount of privilege required to perform their business processes.
 This encompasses user rights,